 - A device or simulator running BlackBerry 10

-You can click here to download the tools that you need and learn how create, build, and run your first Cascades project.
+You can download the tools that you need and learn how to create, build, and run your first Cascades project.

 Downloading the full source code

 This tutorial uses a step-by-step approach to build our layout app from scratch.
-If you want to take a look at the complete source code for the finished app, you can download the entire project and import it into the Momentics IDE.
-To learn how, see Import an existing project.
+If you want to look at the complete source code for the finished app, you can download the entire project and import it into the Momentics IDE for BlackBerry.
+To learn how, see Importing and exporting projects.

 Set up your project